 If anyone has any traveller experience or MUST DOs I'd greatly appreciate your suggestions:)

 With just 7 days I'd do the loop from Christchurch through Arthur's Pass (from east coast to west coast), drive south down the west coast and over Haast Pass to Wanaka, then to Queenstown, Cromwell, and back to Christchurch via Lindis Pass (with a detour to Mt Cook village).
 You definitely won't cover all of the South Island, but you'll see some of the best highlights.
 If you've got good weather, don't miss the Mt Roy track in Wanaka - definitely my favourite NZ day walk.
-Everyone raves about Milford Sound, and it's beautiful, but it's a massive drive from Queenstown and might not be worth it if you've only got 7 days :) Have fun!
-6 months ago
+Everyone raves about Milford Sound, and it's beautiful, but it's a massive drive from Queenstown and might not be worth it if you've only got 7 days :) Have fun! about 4 years ago

 Funnily enough this is the exact route that we are planning!
 We're probably going to fly in to Christchurch and fly out of Queenstown and we will definitely drive up through Arthur's Pass.
 We aren't 100% sure about Milford yet, but I'd love to do one of the 'sounds'.

-Appreciate the advice!
-6 months ago
+Appreciate the advice! about 4 years ago

 In a week, you cant go too far but the route above is a great recommendation.
 I would definately do Milford though!
 Allow an overnight stay down the road to milford- there are so many stunning spots.
 Its worth the drive, even if its raining (some say its better that way)